Assume Form

 Assume Form is the fourth studio album by English singer-songwriter and producer James Blake.
 It was released on 18 January 2019 by Polydor Records.
-Critics described the album as having a more upbeat sound than Blake's prior work, especially his previous album, The Colour In Anything (2016).
-The album, which contains elements of electropop, hip hop, and R&B, features guest vocal appearances by Travis Scott, Moses Sumney, Rosalía, and André 3000, as well as contributions from producer Metro Boomin.
+Critics described the album as having a more upbeat sound than Blake's prior work, especially his previous album, The Colour in Anything (2016).
+The album, which combines pop and electropop, and elements of hip hop and R&B, features guest vocal appearances by Travis Scott, Moses Sumney, Rosalía, and André 3000, as well as contributions from producer Metro Boomin.

 The lead single "Don't Miss It" was released on 4 June 2018 and two further singles, "Mile High" and "Lullaby for My Insomniac" followed in January.
 Upon the album's release, Assume Form received praise from critics for its more upbeat sound, romanticism and production.
 The album was nominated for Best Alternative Music Album at the 62nd Annual Grammy Awards.

 Background and recording

-In 2016, Blake collaborated with Beyoncé on the album Lemonade.
+In 2016, James Blake collaborated with Beyoncé on the album Lemonade.
 Following this, he stated that he "always felt, or at least for a long time, that [his] position in music was to bubble under mainstream [...] [and] be kind of like a musician's musician".
 Blake subsequently worked with numerous hip hop and electronic artists—including Jay-Z on the album 4:44; Kendrick Lamar on the track "Element"; Mount Kimbie the album Love What Survives; Oneohtrix Point Never on the album Age Of; and Travis Scott on the track "Stop Trying to Be God".

 In May 2017, Blake revealed that he had already written new music such as "hip hop things" and "collaborative productions and beats" but added that he was unsure whether they would be stand-alone singles or projects.
 He booked spontaneous sessions with Rosalía and André 3000, which brought about André 3000's EP Look Ma No Hands, as well as the tracks "Barefoot in the Park" and "Where's the Catch?", both tracks from Assume Form.
-Blake was inspired to collaborate with Rosalía after hearing her debut record Los ángeles, and stated that he "honestly hadn’t heard anything so vulnerable and raw and devastating in quite a while."
+Blake was inspired to collaborate with Rosalía after hearing her debut record Los Ángeles, and stated that he "honestly hadn’t heard anything so vulnerable and raw and devastating in quite a while."
 He subsequently invited her to the studio and made "two or three things" and added that he "loved the sound of our voices together."
 He also performed in the studio with Travis Scott after collaborating on his album Astroworld.
 He described the session as unusual, saying, "[Scott] had just released Astroworld, which is like banger after banger, and then he comes and does this really vulnerable, sweet love song [Mile High]."
 The recording session with Moses Sumney and Metro Boomin for "Tell Them" was described as a "vulnerable moment" by Blake.